ibalpinar/snake-for-web/README.md

 - `IMP` Players under 5 points should not be listed.
 - `IMP` Touch screen mobile device support
 - `IMP` Set Optional style option
+- `IMP` Add a sound when hunted and game over
 - `BUG` Sometimes the linearity of the snake is broken when the game is over

 ### Important Notice